AntonioGD16/Personal-Website-HTML/README.md

 # Personal-Website-HTML
-This is my first attempt of making a personal website using only HTML.
-On this website you will find out my hobbies, education and personal projects.
-The site contains 3 pages: home, contact and CV.
-On the home page you will find a photo of me and things like my age and my hobbies.
-On the CV page you will find my education, my personal projects and also my social links.
-Finally, on the contact page, you can email me via the form, or you can find my phone number, email, and address right below the form.
+This is my first attempt at creating a personal website using only HTML.
+On this website, you can learn about my hobbies, education, and personal projects.
+The site has three pages: Home, Contact, and CV.
+On the Home page, you’ll find a photo of me along with details like my age and hobbies.
+On the CV page, you can see my education, personal projects, and social links.
+Finally, on the Contact page, you can email me via the form, or find my phone number, email, and address listed right below it